-Wrasse are a species of fish belonging to the Labridae family.
 There are over six hundred species of wrasse throughout the world.
 Most are small fish but some – such as the comically named humphead wrasse (found only in the Pacific and Indian Oceans) – can grow to eight feet in length.
-There are two main species of wrasse which are of interest to the UK sea angler: the ballan wrasse and the cuckoo wrasse, as well as a number of other smaller wrasse which are often classed as mini-species.
+There are two main species of wrasse which are of interest to the UK sea angler: the ballan wrasse and the cuckoo wrasse, as well as a number of other smaller wrasse which is often classed as mini-species.
 All wrasse species live in rocky areas and are adapted to feed on animals found in this environment such as shellfish and crustaceans.
-They also tend to live in relatively shallow water and are rarely found offshore, meaning they can be easily targeted by sea anglers.
+They also tend to live in relatively shallow water and are rarely found offshore, meaning they can be easily targeted by shore-based sea anglers.
 Wrasse also have a highly unusual life cycle which is described below.

 - Scientific name: Labrus bergylta